abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

     - while abstract classes are used to define a base class that can be extended by other classes with the implementation of the methods in the base class
     - for example both chicken and humans can be `living things`, but they are not the same, so we can't use an abstract class for them, but we can use an interface for them that just handles the structure of the object not the implementation of the methods
   - Interfaces are also used to define the shape of a **function**, which is not possible with `type-aliases` -> [Function interface](#function-interface)
+  - after compiling, interfaces are removed from the code and don't exist in the final JavaScript code.

 - Use `PascalCase` for naming `interfaces`.
 - Use `?` for **optional** (properties / paramaters) in the interface

+  - Usually when used, we need to add a conditional statement to check if the property exists before using it, or we can use `!` to tell Typescript that the property will always exist

 - EX: